On the outside, the brick is a match for the exterior of the old courthouse next door.

 The new building on North Court Street is across Greenwood Avenue from the court's long-leased space in the county's Courthouse Annex.

-For a walk-through of the building last week, Administrative Judge JoAnn M. Ellinghaus-Jones gathered with Davis and Nancy E. Mueller, the administrative clerk for District 10, Howard and Carroll counties.
+For a walk-through of the building last week, Administrative Judge JoAnn M. Ellinghaus-Jones gathered with Davis and administrative clerk Nancy E. Mueller.
 Sunlight streamed into the entranceway from tall cupola windows above.

 In Courtroom Two, Ellinghaus-Jones "test drove" her new chair, practicing a boarding-house reach along the expanse of the bench where she will preside.